 Use of the vaccine has reduced the number of people who become infected.

 The hepatitis A vaccine is given as an injection into a muscle.
 As a part of routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more , two doses are given to all children: typically at age 12 to 23 months and 6 to 18 months later.
-After the first dose, people are fulled protected for 6 to 12 months, and after the second dose, children are protected at least 14 to 20 years.
+After the first dose, people are fully protected for 6 to 12 months, and after the second dose, children are protected for at least 14 to 20 years.
 Adults who completed the vaccine series as children are protected for at least 20 years.

-The hepatitis A vaccine is also recommended for any adult who wishes protection from hepatitis A and for adults at increased risk of the infection, such as the following:
+The vaccine is also recommended for people who are at increased risk of getting hepatitis A infection, such as the following:

 People who travel to or work in areas where the infection is common